-Where a level crossing is situated close to a road junction equipped with road traffic light signals, the two sets of road traffic light signals may need to be linked.
+5.18.2.13.
+Where a crossing is situated close to a road junction equipped with road traffic light signals, the two sets of road traffic light signals may need to be linked.
 Where they are linked, the connection between them requires special authorisation.

-5.18.2 Pedestrian signals
+5.18.3.
+Pedestrian signals

-The construction and specification of pedestrian signals used at level crossings are required to comply with the TSM.
+- 5.18.3.1.
+The construction and specification of pedestrian signals used at level crossings are required to comply with TSM section 9.7. - 5.18.3.2.
 The red figure on the pedestrian signal should be illuminated internally by an intermittent light while the intermittent red lights of the road traffic light signals are lit.
 The rate of flashing should be the same as one of the intermittent red lights in the road traffic light signal.

-5.18.3 Traffic signs
+5.18.4.
+Traffic signs

+5.18.4.1.
 Appropriate traffic signs should be provided on each road approach.

-Details of the signs for use with MWL are shown in the Traffic Signs Manual.
+Examples of the layouts are given in Figure 2 to Figure 7.